Randy47/postgresql-minikube/README.md

-Senior Database Administrator Assignment
-Deploy a small Kubernetes cluster in your local environment.
+# Deploy a small Kubernetes cluster in your local environment.
-Steps
 Create a 3-Node PostgreSQL Cluster
 1. Add Bitnami Helm Repository
 First, ensure you have the Bitnami Helm repository added: